Seeking Help Off-Campus

 You choose from a list of mental health professionals, and you are then able to receive 1:1 counseling via video, phone, chat or text.

-All currently registered and enrolled Stevens Institute of Technology students who are outside of New Jersey or New York with a valid school email address are eligible to utilize the Uwill platform.
+All currently registered and enrolled Stevens Institute of Technology students with a valid school email address are eligible to utilize the Uwill platform.

 You may access the Uwill platform by clicking on app.uwill.com.
 From there, you can register using your Stevens email address.
 Once you complete the registration process, you will receive an email confirmation.
 After confirming your email address, you can select a counselor and schedule an appointment.